 Klamath County is known for having 300 days of sunshine a year, so there’s a good chance that your morning with be greeted with good weather.
 Either way, there’s a happy mood here that’s pretty contagious.
 Grab a bite to eat at one of the popular spots in Chiloquin.
 The Pot Belly Cafe serves old-fashioned classics, like hotcakes, cinnamon rolls and omelettes; though the very-hungry should order the Gravel Pit special.
 For an early lunch, head to The TP, where the Famous Hippo will top your burger bucket list.

 Fully fueled, continue your journey to the famed logging museum at Collier Memorial State Park.
 Here you’ll see rare antique logging equipment, some dating back to the 1880s, and learn about the important role of railroads in Oregon’s logging history.
 The park is also home to a photo-worthy pioneer village.
 Bring a kayak (or join a tour) for access to the calm blue waters of Spring Creek, one of the only places in the world where you will find Mare’s Eggs, the extremely rare bulbous algae colonies that take many years to form (feel free to look but please don’t touch).
+When visiting this area, please be respectful to tribes by leaving the area cleaner than you found it and never removing artifacts from the site.
+Look for interpretive signs on-site about the tribal significance of the area.

 Alternatively, your afternoon can be spent along the Wood River, surrounded by aspen trees and ospreys, with boardwalk trails accessible for a serene stroll.
 The Wood River flows 18 miles, from a natural spring in Jackson F. Kimball State Recreation Site to Agency Lake, providing habitat for fish, waterfowl, migrating birds, beavers, otters and many more species.